element-hq/element-admin/README.md

 ## 🏗️ Contributing

 We welcome contributions from the community!
-Please read our contribution guidelines before getting started.
+If you'd like to suggest changes or contribute to the project, please come and chat with us first in the [#ess-community:element.io](https://matrix.to/#/#ess-community:element.io) room on Matrix.

 ### Development workflow